Terraform troubleshooting

 terraform import [resource_name] [resource_id]

-• Why It Happens: Errors in variable references or using undefined variables can lead to configuration failures.
+• Why it happens: Errors in variable references or using undefined variables can lead to configuration failures.

 • Solution: Define all variables in the variables.tf file and reference them correctly using var.variable_name.
 Ensure that all used variables are declared and have assigned values.